-Heterozygous Familial Hypercholesterolemia in Pediatric Patients (10–17 years of age)
+Heterozygous Familial Hypercholesterolemia in Pediatric Patients (10 Years to 17 Years of Age)

-The recommended starting dose of LIPITOR is 10 mg/day; the maximum recommended dose is 20 mg/day (doses greater than 20 mg have not been studied in this patient population).
-Doses should be individualized according to the recommended goal of therapy [see current NCEP Pediatric Panel Guidelines, Clinical Pharmacology (12), and Indications and Usage (1.2)].
+The recommended starting dose of LIPITOR is 10 mg/day; the usual dose range is 10 to 20 mg orally once daily [see Clinical Studies (14.6)].
+Doses should be individualized according to the recommended goal of therapy [see Indications and Usage (1.2) and Clinical Pharmacology (12)].
 Adjustments should be made at intervals of 4 weeks or more.